facebook/create-react-app/docusaurus/docs/adding-typescript.md

 [TypeScript](https://www.typescriptlang.org/) is a typed superset of JavaScript that compiles to plain JavaScript.

-To start a new Create React App project with [TypeScript](https://www.typescriptlang.org/), you can run:
+To start a new Create React Index project with [TypeScript](https://www.typescriptlang.org/), you can run:

 ```sh
 npx create-react-app my-app --typescript